Poker Heat Hero or Zero!

 How to Play on the Flop

 For most flops, you need to fold.
-If there is one thing I would tell players on Poker Heat is they need to give up hands way more often.
 The fact is if your hand is not top pair or better you probably are going to lose.
 I tend to wait until I have two pair or better to call an all in.
 Why?
-Often I will have trips and win chips from pairs and flush/straight draws.
-So this is the range I call with the most.
+Often, I will have trips and win chips from pairs and flush/straight draws.

 A Mistake Many Players Make